 Strain the brine, saving it.
 Add the chilies to the blender with one cup of the brine and blend until smooth.
 Add a little Braggs apple cider vinegar if you like (this is optional, but also full of healthy bacteria) and more brine to desired consistency.

 Place it in a cute bottle if you like, and refrigerate.
 For everyday use, it is easiest to serve it out of a squirt bottle.
 I really like using squeeze bottles, and leaving the tip open in the fridge.

 Warning: If you place the fermented hot sauce in tightly sealed bottles, unrefrigerated, they will EXPLODE!
 This is because the hot sauce is still fermenting and will continue to do so, creating bubbles.
 Remember it is alive and this is NOT canning.

 Fermenting the hot sauce gives it another layer of flavor, adding complexity.
 Plus all the little wild bacteria are so good for you!

 And I’ve found the hot sauce develops even more and more flavor in the fridge, over time.
-I’m still determining how long this will last in the fridge and will report back.
-My guess is at least 6 months.
+This will keep indefinitely in the fridge.

 Fermented Hot Sauce